rage/programming-23/data/part-12/3-functional-programming.md

 </sample-output>

 Please implement the function using the `map` function.
-That alone will not be enough, however.
-You will need something else, too.
+That alone will likely not be enough, however.
+You will need something else, too, to make sure the course names are unique.

 </programming-exercise>

 ## filter

-The built in Python function `filter` is similar to the `map` function, but, as the name implies, it doesn't take all the items from the source.
-Instead, it filters them with a criterion function passed as an argument.
-If the criterion returns `True`, the item is selected.
+The built-in Python function `filter` is similar to the `map` function, but, as the name implies, it doesn't take all the items from the source.
+Instead, it filters them with a criterion function, which is passed as an argument.
+If the criterion function returns `True`, the item is selected.

-Let's look at an example using the function:
+Let's look at an example using `filter`:

 ```python
 integers = [1, 2, 3, 5, 6, 4, 9, 10, 14, 15]